Sneizzle/FullstackSeatPlanner/README.md

 ### Second:

-Install and run Docker Desktop.
+Install and run your docker on Docker-Desktop.

 ### Third:

-Use the .env.dist as a template to set up your own private .env - fill out the format according to what you've used on Docker - Desktop for a good connection.
+Use the .env.dist as a template to set up your own private .env - fill out the format according to what you've used on Docker-Desktop for a good connection.

 ### Finally: